Calebp98/neural-net-from-scratch/README.md

 An experiment coding a neural net from scratch and using is to classify MNIST.

-This helped be gain a better understanding of how the architecture works 'under the hood' and I became significantly more comfortable with implementing the maths in code.
+This helped be gain a better understanding of how the architecture works 'under the hood' and I became significantly more comfortable with translating linear algebra to code.